Welcome back to Bali!

 We had a wonderful time and tried to see and do as much as possible.
-Spontaneously, we even added Lombok into our itinerary.
+Spontaneously, we even added Lombok to our itinerary.
 And, what can I say?
 I saw the Bali smile.
 Every day.
-I experienced the mysticism and the kindness, the hospitality and the cordiality of the Balinese people.
+I experienced the mysticism and the kindness, the hospitality, and the cordiality of the Balinese people.
 And I saw a lot of nature.
-I am so happy that I hadn’t made it to Bali earlier, otherwise I wouldn’t have been able to experience all this with James.
+I am so happy that I hadn’t made it to Bali earlier, otherwise, I wouldn’t have been able to experience all this with James.

 Why Bali again?